QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

   (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

-* Solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
+* Crimp or solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
 * Cut of the connectors on the 3 voltage output wire from ESC
 * Place heat sinker on the 3 voltage output wire from ESC and temporally solder each of the motors to an ESC (wires might need swapped to change motor spin direction)
-* Solder Molex KK Terminal Contact to the wires on output 1 of the UBEC
+* Crimp or solder Molex KK Terminal Contact to the wires on output 1 of the UBEC

 <img width="700" src="images/Power_disturbution_board.png">